 On April 5 the CWS-CARES Implementation Training Team held a pilot train-the-trainer session for a group of Intake Core County Trainers at CWDS Headquarters.
 Participants included training coordinators from Butte, Fresno and Ventura counties.
 The 4-hour course provided an opportunity to enhance user relevance through County feedback and review of the CWS-CARES training approach and materials.
 The feedback collected at this session will be used to refine the training materials and provide the best learning experience for all CWS-CARES users.
 For more information on training and implementation activities, visit the Digital Services Implementation Portal.

-Child Welfare Digital Services produces a quarterly report for the Legislature and stakeholders to follow as the project works to replace the CMS/CWS legacy system.
-Click here to read the FY 2017/18 Q2 report online.
+Child Welfare Digital Services produces a monthly report for the Legislature and stakeholders to follow as the project works to replace the CMS/CWS legacy system.